-Unfortunately, due to the current high level of inflation bill increases will be higher this year.
+Unfortunately, the cost of running water and wastewater services is increasing and there will be larger bill increases will this year.
 We know that inflation affects our customers - it also affects our costs, and this is why our charges are linked to the rate of CPIH.
 Our underlying revenue controls also allowed for some increases to fund the continuing investment that we need to provide the service customers expect.

 As we don't provide sewerage services in the Wrexham area, we've estimated the overall bill impact with indicative figures for Dŵr Cymru Welsh Water bills.
-Our assessment of the impact on is here.
+Our assessment of the impact on bills is here.
 We showed a draft view of our charges to CCW, who represent the views of water customers.
-We've taken account of their views and have increased the support options for customers who struggle - there are details about the help we can offer in the next section.
+We've taken account of their views and have increased the support options for customers who struggle to pay - there are details about the help we can offer in the next section.